bunzosteele/dbs-lc/scripts/apps-script.md

 ### Configure Your Apps Script for WCL

-If you deployed your own Apps Script project in Section 2, no additional steps are needed — the WCL handler is already included.
+If you deployed your own Apps Script project already, no additional steps are needed — the WCL handler is already included.
 Just set `enable_wcl: true` and add your `wcl_client_id` and `wcl_realm` to `config.json`.

 ### Add WCL config to `config.json`